chiperific/locodi/README.md

 5. Integrate the email and form for capturing email.
 6. Research and integrate mailchimp
 7. Research and integrate paypal (maybe add a captcha to avoid the credit card check scam)
+8. Change up (and compress) the photos as requested